Project charter: Development

 A project charter will be created in the initiating process group of a phase or a project at the very start.
 Developing the charter and identifying the stakeholders are the two main actions of the initiating process group.
 Typically a project manager takes the lead in developing the charter.
-The project manager will employ his or her expertise and experience to develop the charter.
-The project manager will work with the key stakeholders (customers and business sponsors), the PMO, Subject Matter Experts inside and outside the organization, other units within the organization and may also work with Industry groups or professional bodies to develop the charter.
-The project manager will employ facilitation techniques such as brainstorming, problem solving, conflict resolution, meetings, expectations management etc. to develop the charter.
+The project manager will employ their expertise and experience to develop the charter, working with key stakeholders (customers and business sponsors), the PMO, subject matter experts inside and outside the organization, other units within the organization, and potentially industry groups or professional bodies.
+The project manager will employ facilitation techniques such as brainstorming, problem solving, conflict resolution, meetings, and expectations management to develop the charter.

 Inputs to develop a charter can be: